ericonyeka2/Ransomware-Incident-Response-Incident-Handler-s-Journal-Entry/README.md

 The image shows the additional notes I included to address how the organization can improve.

 ## Conclusion
 This incident response activity provided a realistic and valuable experience in handling a ransomware attack on a critical healthcare organization.
 I developed a deeper understanding of how threat actors use phishing as an entry point and the operational disruptions caused by ransomware.
-Most importantly, I practiced documenting incidents in a professional, organized manner—an essential skill for any cybersecurity role.
+Most importantly, I practiced documenting incidents in a professional, organized manner, an essential skill for any cybersecurity role.

-This project demonstrates my ability to think critically during high-pressure scenarios, apply industry-standard frameworks, and effectively communicate technical findings.
+This project demonstrates my ability to think critically during high pressure scenarios, apply industry standard frameworks, and effectively communicate technical findings.
 I’ve included this journal entry in my cybersecurity portfolio to showcase my growth and readiness for roles in incident response and threat analysis.

 ### References